-Having an employee development plan is inherently good for your organisation, and especially for your employees.
-Simply the knowledge that someone is willing to elevate them can make a profound difference, increasing their confidence, satisfaction, trust, and long-term loyalty.
+The mere notion that someone is willing to elevate themselves can make a profound difference increase their confidence, satisfaction, trust, and long-term loyalty.

 Here are some more benefits of an efficient employee development plan: